 HE-T/SD Mark 2 Mod 0: 1.1-Inch AA Mk 2 Mod 0

 HE-T/SD Mark 2 Mod 1: 1.1-Inch AA Mk 2 Mod 1

-- Ammunition was fed in eight-round clips, two to each gun.
+- ^Ammunition was loaded into eight-round clips, and each gun had positions for two clips.
 The gun fed from one clip at a time, allowing for empty clip changeouts while the gun kept firing from the other clip.
 A loaded eight-round clip weighed about 34 lbs.
 (15.4 kg).

 - Bourrelet diameter was 1.085 inches (2.76 cm).